Protecting Florida’s Coral Reefs from the Impacts of Dredging

-To protect the reefs near Port Everglades from the devastation that occurred in Miami, we recently filed another lawsuit against the Army Corps, under the citizen suit provisions of the ESA and the National Environmental Policy Act.
+To protect the reefs near Port Everglades from the devastation that occurred in Miami, we filed another National Environmental Protection Act and Endangered Species Act lawsuit against the Army Corps.
 Our co-plaintiffs for Port Everglades include the Center for Biological Diversity, the Dive Equipment Manufacturer's Association, and the Florida Wildlife Federation.
 We are being represented by Jim Porter (James M Porter, PA) and EarthJustice.
 Read the complaint here.

 In that litigation, MWK alleges that by ignoring the unexpected harm that occurred to the reef at PortMiami, the Corps failed to use “best available science,” in their Port Everglades environmental analyses.
 In response to MWK’s claims the Corps acknowledged that its current environmental analysis is neither appropriate nor sufficient.
 However, a new formal evaluation of the dredging plans and environmental considerations is not planned until January 2017 at the earliest.
 In the meantime, the Corps is moving forward with the multi-million dollar engineering and design of the Port Everglades project.
 They recently pursued and obtained Congressional authorization for project funding relying on faulty, outdated environmental documents.